OberstKrueger/www-oberstkrueger-com/report/gaming/notes-on-final-fantasy-xiv/index.md

 5. Phase 3: Same as Phase 1, with additional following mechanics.
 6. Phase 3 Aka Morn: Yellow arrow stack attack with multiple hits.
 Stay stacked until all have gone off.
 7. Phase 3 Fireballs: Explode across X and Y axis.

+### The Navel (Normal)

+1. Leap: Stay as far away from the center while still not being inside the red circle.
+2. Landslide: Avoid or get knocked off the platform.
+3. Granite Gaol: Targets one play and traps them inside a rock.
+Destroy the rock to prevent player from being knocked off.
+4. Titan's Heart: Destroy the heart.
+5. Weight of the Land: Targets 2 random players.
+Move out of AE before it goes off.

 ### The Pool of Tribute (Normal)